Andrew Parfitt: Career

-Parfitt was previously the CEO of CRC Satellite Systems and General Manager of CSIRO space programs.
-In 2004, he was appointed as the Director of the Institute for Telecommunications Research at the University of South Australia.
-He has held adjunct academic positions at the University of Adelaide, University of Sydney and Macquarie University.
+Parfitt was previously the CEO of CRC Satellite Systems and general manager of CSIRO space programs.
+In 2004, he was appointed as the director of the Institute for Telecommunications Research at the University of South Australia.
+He has held adjunct academic positions at the University of Adelaide, University of Sydney, and Macquarie University.

-In December 2012, Parfitt was appointed as the Deputy Vice-Chancellor (Academic) of the University of Newcastle.
+In December 2012, Parfitt was appointed as the deputy vice-chancellor (academic) of the University of Newcastle in Newcastle, New South Wales.
 He remained in the role until 2016, when he was appointed as the next provost of the University of Technology Sydney.

-Parfitt was the Chair of the Universities Admissions Centre from 2013 to 2019.
+He was the provost and senior vice-president of the University of Technology Sydney from 2017 to 2021.

-Parfitt was the Provost and Senior Vice-President of the University of Technology Sydney from 2017 to 2021.
-In November 2021, he was appointed as the Vice-Chancellor and President of the University of Technology Sydney.
+In November 2021, he was appointed as the fifth vice-chancellor and president of the University of Technology Sydney.

+Other roles and activities

+Parfitt was the chair of the Universities Admissions Centre from 2013 to 2019.

 Honours

 Parfitt was a ministerial appointment to the Australian government's Space Industry Innovation Council from 2010 to 2012.
 He is a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE) and a Fellow of Engineers Australia (EA).
 He was elected a Fellow of the Australian Academy of Technology and Engineering in 2021.